balmoral/volt-repo_cache/README.md

 ## Contributing and use

-This gem was written as part of the development of a production application.
+This gem was written as part of the development of a production application, primarily to speed up processing requiring many implicit database queries (across associated collections), as well as simplifying association management and reducing the burden of asynchronous promise resolution.
-As it simplifies implementation around asynchronous promise resolution in Volt (common to client-side processing in general), we thought it might be helpful to other Volt developers.

-If nothing else, the implementation here may provide a working (if not perfect) example of promise chaining and collation.
-If you're still trying to get your head around handling promises, take a look at the code here.
-This is the author's attempt at hiding common promise handling around database queries and associations in a `DRY` black box.
-It works well enough for our current application's needs, but it may not scale well - particularly where transactional integrity is paramount.
+It works well enough for our current application's needs, but it may not be suitable for all requirements.

-We will look at extending the cache framework to support locking and atomic transactions (with rollback), but in the meantime if you have a need or interest in this area your suggestions and contributions would be welcome.
+We will look at extending the cache framework to support locking and atomic transactions (with rollback), but in the meantime if you have a need or interest in this area your suggestions and contributions are very welcome.

 To contribute: